mcollovati/vaadin-challenge-2015/src/main/resources/org/bluemix/challenge/ui/start.md

-## Visual recognition sample - step 1
+### Visual recognition sample

-This is an example application using IBM BlueMix Visual recognition service.
+This is a sample application using Vaadin and IBM BlueMix Visual recognition service.

 Upload an image by clicking on Upload button or using drag and drop.